uzh-bf/gbl-uzh/README.md

 ## Contributing

 We welcome any contributions to the project.
 If you would like to contribute to the code base, please create an [Issue](https://github.com/uzh-bf/gbl-uzh/issues) beforehand to ensure that your goals align with our project vision.
-If you would like to publish your course or game-based learning resource on our website, please create a new [Discussion](https://github.com/uzh-bf/gbl-uzh/discussions).

-If you would like to give us feedback or have any requests regarding content of the website or knowledge base, please add a new entry on our [Feedback](https://gbl-uzh.feedbear.com/boards/gbl-web) page.
+If you would like to give us feedback or have any requests regarding content of the website or knowledge base, please add a new entry in [Discussions](https://github.com/uzh-bf/gbl-uzh/discussions).

 ## License